charlesbrandt/public/system/linux/upgrade.md

 ## Backup existing system

+Export settings for Remmina and OBS.
+After updating the versions, may not be able to use the same configs?
+(Did not work for Remmina, did not try for OBS)

-Move out media first.
+Move out large media files.
 Use Disk Analyzer to locate it. e.g.

 ```